irydium/irydium/packages/site/src/examples/intro.md

   document (by default, it hides code chunk -- in line with the philosophy that a rendered irydium document should be optimized for reading).
 - You can see a call to `console.log` in the output above.
-This will appear in your browser's developer console and can be handy when debugging (using a debugger should also work fine).
+This will appear in your browser's developer console and can be handy when trying to figure out what your notebook is doing (using a debugger should also work fine).

 Now that we have some prepared data, we can try to do something with it.
 Let's do a count of eviction notices by year.
 We'll write up some basic JavaScript to do some map-reduce operations here to get this